The Training

 The following limits are for general guidance.
 The Flight Examiner should make allowances for turbulent conditions and the handling qualities and performance of the aeroplane used: -

-All pilot licenses issued by EASA are non-expiring and valid permanently (unlike the previous JAR-FCL1/2 licenses which were administratively valid for 5 years.)
-The Private Pilot Licence describes the privileges of the holder, not the actual means how the privileges can be exercised which is why the PPL license is valid indefinitely.
+The PPL describes the privileges of the holder, not the actual means how the privileges can be exercised which is why the PPL license is valid indefinitely.
 The means of exercising the privileges is described by qualifications with expiry dates, for example: -

-To begin flight training, you need to pass a class two (2) medical exam and ideally have a high school certificate or have attended a vocational school.
+To begin flight training, you need to pass a class two (2) medical examination and ideally have a high school certificate or have attended a vocational school.

 No. You cannot receive remuneration for flying an aircraft with a Private Pilot Licence.
 The PPL is designed exclusively for recreational use.

-The PPL is a requirement before starting the Commercial Pilot Licence (CPL) course and so forms the initial step towards obtaining a CPL.
-As soon as you receive your PPL(A) you can enroll on the ATPL theory ground course (or CPL).
-You also need to complete a structured solo hour time building program.
+The PPL is a requirement before starting the Commercial Pilot Licence (CPL) course and so forms the first step towards obtaining a CPL.
+As soon as you receive your PPL you can enroll on the ATPL theory ground course (or CPL).
+You also need to complete a structured solo flight hour building program.

-After receiving your PPL you can use it anywhere in the world, during the hours of daylight and in reasonable weather conditions.
-The daylight restriction and weather restriction can be removed by completing a Night VFR qualification or an IR(R) course, respectively.
+After receiving your PPL you can use it anywhere in the world, during the hours of daylight in Visual Meteorological Conditions (VMC) i.e. reasonable weather conditions.
+The daylight restriction and weather restriction can be removed by completing a Night rating qualification or an IR(R) course, respectively.

-Yes.
-You will receive credit for the theory which can reduce the hours of theory to as low as no training and no examinations.
+You will receive credit for having passed LAPL theory which can reduce the theory hours to no training and no examinations.
 (Appendix 1 to Part-FCL).
+To convert LAPL to PPL, you will need to do:

-Upon completion of your PPL(A) course with Fly EPT Spain, you can choose to have your licence issued by any EASA member state.
+Upon completion of your Fly EPT Spain PPL(A) course, you can choose to have your licence issued by any EASA country member state.

-For example, if you are German having completed your course with us in Spain, you can can apply for a German licence.
-Our course completion certificate is recognised by every EASA country.
+For example, if you are British having completed your course with us in Spain, you can can apply for an Irish licence.
+Our course completion certificate is recognised by all EASA country members.

-Your PPL(A) will be issued upon application by your state's licencing authority.
+Your EASA Part-FCL PPL(A) will be issued upon application by your state's licencing authority.

 To apply online for PPL issuance, you will be asked to upload the following documents: -